1970s Counter Culture Newspapers Collection, 1970-1973 (S1136)

 Frances Pearle Mitchell Papers, 1858-1919 (C1703)

-The papers of a Rocheport, Missouri woman consist of appointments, certificates, correspondence, invitations, programs, and dance cards.
-Mitchell, a graduate of Stephens College, was involved in many civic and women's organizations, including the Missouri Women Farmers' Club.
+The papers of a resident of Rocheport, Missouri, consist of appointments, certificates, correspondence, invitations, programs, and dance cards.
+Mitchell, a graduate of Stephens College, was involved in many civic and women’s organizations, including the Missouri Women Farmers’ Club.

 The Nuclear Weapons Freeze Campaign Records document the anti-nuclear movement that spread throughout the United States during the 1970s and 1980s as a result of the hostile relations between the United States and Russia.
 This collection includes correspondence, meeting minutes, publications, proposals, financial reports, and news clippings related to Freeze’s efforts in spreading a message of peace and a bilateral cessation of nuclear weapons manufacturing.
 Much of this collection is also focused on Freeze’s political involvement and their moves to elect representatives and a president in office that supported their cause.